 The Must-See Sites of Petra, Jordan

-However, en route to the entrance of The Siq are some really interesting tombs, one of which is the Obelisk Tomb.
-There are four pyramidal obelisks, surrounding a tomb, built by the Nabateans in 1st century BC.
-There’s a figure in the middle, and it’s quite sight – yet so many people miss it.
+For example, on route to the entrance of The Siq are some really interesting tombs, one of which is the Obelisk Tomb.
+There are four pyramidal obelisks – each surrounding a tomb – built by the Nabateans in 1st century BC.
+There’s a figure in the middle, and it’s quite a sight – yet so many people miss out on taking a moment to explore it.

 You can even see where feasts were held in honour of The Dead in the lower half of the structure, known as Bab as-Siq Triclinium.
 It is a simple single room with rock-carved benches on all three sides.

-Apparently it is not technically a gorge, as it was formed by tectonic forces which cause the rock to split down the middle.
-After this, the flowing waters of the Wadi Musa flowed, and together with wind, the two elements smoothed the sandstone walls.
+Technically, The Siq isn’t actually a gorge, as it was formed by tectonic forces which cause the rock to split down the middle.
+Following this, the flowing waters of the Wadi Musa came, and together with wind, the two elements smoothed the sandstone walls.
 Some of the walls are as high as 150m tall.

-The Instagram-famous site is what most tourists come to see and where many spend the most time.
-It is magnificent and so perfectly maintained.
-Did you know Petra was apparently only discovered by a Swiss scholar about 200 years ago, whilst doing research – this is why it is called The Lost City.
+Did you know Petra was only discovered by a Swiss scholar about 200 years ago?
+Whilst he was doing research and this is why it is called The Lost City.
 Can you even imagine stumbling across this!

 The Treasury is one of the best preserved Nabatean temples in the world.
 It was designed in the 1st century BC to impress, and that it most definitely still does.
-Protected by a valley. the site was built to be protected from wind and rain from day 1.
+Protected by a valley, the site was built to be sheltered from wind and rain from day one.

-The detailing is so ornate, it really warrants some time to just stand, gaze and admire.
-The Treasury is actually crowned by a funerary urn, which, and this is very cool – conceals a pharaoh’s treasure, according to local legend.
+The detailing on The Treasury is so ornate.
+Make sure to spend some time to just stand, gaze and admire.
+The Treasury is actually crowned by a funerary urn, which – and this is very cool – conceals a pharaoh’s treasure, according to local legend.

-Prepare to be hassled quite a bit here at The Treasury.
-Almost to the point that it started to detract from the experience.
+Prepare to be hassled by local traders and donkey owners quite a bit here at The Treasury.
+I found them incessant – almost to the point that it started to detract from the experience.

 Tip: For an amazing vantage point over this area, start climbing the route towards the High Place of Sacrifice and look back – it’s amazing!